scan-lan/Group-Project/use-cases/use-case-2.1.md

 ### Preconditions

-We know which continent.
+User is able to specify N.  N must be an integer.
 Database contains population statistics that are as up to date as possible.

 ### Success End Condition